ynotradio/site/README.md

 ## Development

 ### Theme Files
-You can find the WordPress theme contents -- including images, JavaScript, PHP templates, and SCSS -- in the `src/theme` directory of this project.
+You can find the WordPress theme contents -- including images, JavaScript, PHP templates, and SCSS -- in the `site/theme` directory of this project.
 When you edit these, you should see your changes automatically synced at [http://localhost:8000](http://localhost:8000).

 ## Teardown
 - When you are finished development, run `docker-compose down` from your terminal to halt the containers.
+- To remove containers and start from scratch, `docker-compose down -v --rmi all --remove-orphans`

 ## Support
 Please [open an issue](https://github.com/ynotradio/site/issues) for support.